 First off, we’ve seen the advent of crowd-funding sites like Seedrs that allow masses of people to invest in startups that interest them in exchange for equity.
 (It’s similar to Kickstarter, only the “backer” gets a small equity stake in the startup.)

-While there are negatives to this system 1 it’s a fantastic alternative for startups and investors.
+While there are negatives to this system [1.
+Usually the crowd funding platform organizing the transaction gets the right to vote on behalf of the masses.
+While this is less than ideal and likely a turn-off to many experienced angel investors, it’s a small price to pay for the benefit of efficient logistics.] it’s a fantastic alternative for startups and investors.
 From the perspective of the founder, they can raise money and get some initial market validation.
 (If they successfully raise funding, they’ll likely have their first customers lined up as well.)
 From the investor’s perspective, it can be alternative way to dip one’s toe into a new asset class.

 After crowd funding, we have the often-fallaciously-interchanged accelerator and incubator models.
 An accelerator brings in outside teams to support them with mentorships and resources for a finite amount of time in exchange for an often single-digit percentage of equity.
 This model makes sense for a lot of teams that are already gaining traction but need help navigating their way to product market fit.
 Additionally, an increasing number of accelerators are starting to specialize in specific industry-verticals that can provide incredibly valuable resources to startups that fall under that umbrella.